Conference Call Confirms Tesla's Model 3 Faces Huge Problems

 I do not believe Tesla's share price comes close to reflecting this reality.
 This news has not yet sunk in.

-Tesla in China: Hype, but No Substance
+Tesla In China: Hype, But No Substance

 Stories circulating several weeks ago suggested Tesla was on the cusp of signing some important deal that would give the company access to Chinese customers on favorable, tariff-free terms.